Lawless – 1 star

-I wonder how a movie like this gets made in the modern film economy.
-Tom Hardy, Jessica Chastain, and Shia LeBeouf can’t open it, the milieu (1930s backwoods of Virginia) isn’t enticing, it can’t be cross-marketed with a soundtrack, and the script, which could override all of the above if it were really good, is not.
+I wonder how a movie like this gets made these days.
+Tom Hardy, Jessica Chastain, and Shia LeBeouf can’t open it, the milieu (1930s backwoods of Virginia) doesn’t relate, it can’t be cross-marketed with a soundtrack, and the script, which could override all of the above if it were really good, is not.
 In fact, there is not a memorable exchange in it.
-Hardy is colorless (he resonated stronger with a mask in The Dark Knight Rises), Chastain a stock dancer with a heart of gold, and LeBeouf sweats his way through the film in an attempt to wash off the stink of Transformers.
+Hardy is colorless (he resonated stronger with a mask in The Dark Knight Rises), Chastain a stock dancer with a heart of gold, and LeBeouf showy, always “acting!”

-The Bondurants are bootleggers in Franklin County, Virginia and they won’t pay off the authorities on principle, which smacks of stupidity more than honor or a savvy business sense.
+The Bondurants are bootleggers in Franklin County, Virginia.
+On principle, they won’t pay off the authorities, which smacks of stupidity more than honor or savvy business sense.
 The authorities hire Guy Pearce to shut them down.
-Pearce must have sensed what a dreary endeavor this was to be, so he took on the affectation of a sexually dysfunctional dandy with a Howard Hughes complex regarding germs.
-His primary motivation appears to be prejudice against hillbillies.
-Ah well.
-He tried.
+Pearce must have sensed what a dreary endeavor this was to be, so he took on the affectation of a sexually dysfunctional dandy/germaphobe.

 Pearce goes too far, Hardy brings hell and damnation with him, and it ends with an underwhelming shoot-out and an interminable voice-over coda by LeBeouf.